Privacy.com Review (2023) — How it Could Help Keep Your Money Safe

 Creating new cards

-When you log into Privacy.com, on the left side of the screen you’ll see a section called “My Wallet.”
+When you log into Privacy.com, on the left side of the screen, you’ll see a section that’s now simply labeled “Cards.”
 This is where you’ll not only see any cards you’ve previously created but it also has a link to make new ones.
 These cards can either be assigned to a certain recurring expense (e.g. Netflix, iTunes, Spotify, etc.) or you can create single-use “burner” cards.

 To set up a new card, you’ll first want to assign a nickname to your card to help remind you what it’s used for.
 As part of this process, you can also select from a library of commonly-used logos in order to make it even easier to identify which card is which.

 After naming your card, you can select a spending limit.
 These limits can be per transaction, per month, per year, or total.
 So, if your Netflix bill is $10.99 a month, you can set your card to decline any transactions over $11 (note: it seems Privacy.com only allows limits to use whole numbers and not decimals).
-You can also create a “burner” card by selecting the “single-use” option on the bottom of the Spend Limit window.
+You can also create a “burner” card by selecting the “single-use” option at the bottom of the Spend Limit window.
 Regardless of whether you’re setting up a recurring limit or a single-use card, just hit “Save Limit” when you’re done to move onto the last step.

 As I mentioned, you can link multiple funding sources for use on Privacy.com.
 Thus the final step in creating a new card is to confirm which source you want the card to utilize.
 After that, you can hit “Create Card” and you’ll see it join your wallet.

 Using your Privacy.com cards